-During the past decades, researches have been conducted on the use of plant products such as EOs as an alternative of growth promoters instead of antibiotics in animal feed.
-Such applications with positive effects have been presented for a variety of terrestrial animal and freshwater fish including rainbow species, trout.
-Phytogenic compounds in fish feed have been considered in other aspects such as controlling disease, stimulating response, improving immune the quality of maintenance and antioxidant properties of fish fillets (Giannenas et al., 2012).
+During the past decades, researches have been conducted on the use of plant products such as EOs as an alternative promoters instead to growth of antibiotics in animal feed.
+Such applications with positive effects have been presented for a variety of terrestrial animal and freshwater fish species. including rainbow trout.
+Phytogenic compounds in fish feed have been considered for other aspects such as controlling disease, stimulating immune response, improving the quality of maintenance and antioxidant properties of fish fillets (Giannenas et al., 2012).

-In this study, the effect of one of the important components of the bene gum or its EO on intestinal microbiota, growth performance and antioxidant status of rainbow trout was investigated.
+In this study, the effect of one of the important components of the Bene's gum or its EO on intestinal microbiota, growth performance and antioxidant status of rainbow trout was investigated.